prudvikeshav/KodeKloudEngineer/Kubernetes/Deploy Guest Book App on Kubernetes.md

 - Create a deployment named *frontend*.

   - Replicas count should be *3*.

   - Container name should be php-redis-xfusion and it should use *gcr.io/google-samples/gb-frontend@sha256:cbc8ef4b0a2d0b95965e0e7dc8938c270ea98e34ec9d60ea64b2d5f2df2dfbbf image*.

   - Request resources as CPU should be *100m* and Memory should be *100Mi*.

   - Define an environment variable named as *GET_HOSTS_FROM* and its value should be *dns*.

   - Container port should be *80*.

 - Create a service named *frontend*.
 Its type should be NodePort, port should be *80* and its nodePort should be *30009*.

 Finally, you can check the guestbook app by clicking on *App* button.

- ## Solution:
+## Solution

-Manifest file for Backend Tier
+### 1. Backend Tier Setup

+To deploy the Redis master, use the following manifest file `redis-master.yaml`:

 ```yaml
 apiVersion: apps/v1